laughing-loop/agribuyx/docs/01_agribuylite_overview.md

-# AgriBuy Lite – Project Overview
+# AgriBuyX – Project Overview

-AgriBuy Lite is the lightweight, early-stage version of the AgriBuy ecosystem.
+**AgriBuyX** is a modern agricultural marketplace platform built with Next.js and deployed on Vercel.
-It is designed to operate as a simple agricultural classifieds platform while the main AgriBuy marketplace is being developed.
+It is designed to operate as a comprehensive platform connecting farmers, vendors, and buyers.

-In this Lite version, only internal admins/developers can upload products.
+Currently in **Phase 1 (Lite)**: Only internal admins/developers can upload products.
 Public browsing is allowed, but external vendors cannot sign up unless invited.

-AgriBuy Lite sets the foundation for the full AgriBuy platform.
+AgriBuyX sets the foundation for the full agricultural commerce ecosystem.

 ---

-## 1.1 Purpose of AgriBuy Lite
+## 1.1 Purpose of AgriBuyX
-- Launch quickly with a small but functional marketplace
+- Launch quickly with a functional agricultural marketplace
-- Develop infrastructure, UI/UX, and backend logic
+- Develop modern infrastructure with Next.js + Vercel
-- Gather early data, traffic, and engagement
+- Gather early traffic, data, and user engagement
-- Prepare for vendor onboarding and future features
+- Prepare for vendor onboarding and advanced features
-- Build trust and awareness before the full AgriBuy rollout
+- Build brand awareness with SEO-optimized platform

 ---